-If people will need to divert around your filming activity, whether they are on foot, on a bike, or in a vehicle, you will need to get this permit.
+If people will need to divert around your filming activity, whether they are on foot, on a bike, or in a vehicle, you will likely need to get this permit.

-- 1. As soon as you have your filming plan/location(s), send to Margaret Guerrero for her review. - Always copy your AIPP Coordinator on all communication related to your commission. - 2.
-Mark up a site plan to show where the filming is going to take place, and how much space will be needed for the filming. - show at least 100' around area, and include a nearby intersection, so that it is clear where your work is to take place.
+1. As soon as you have your filming plan/location(s), contact Right of Way Management.

+2. Mark up a site plan to show where the filming is going to take place, and how much space will be needed for the filming.

+Show at least 100' around area, and include a nearby intersection, so that it is clear where your work is to take place.

-Tracy Linder, Right of Way Management 512.974.6532 Tracy.Linder@austintexas.gov
+Right of Way Management (512) 974-1150

-Special Events
+5. Special Events